magento/devdocs/src/guides/v2.4/extension-dev-guide/indexer-optimization.md

 ## Customer group limitations by websites

 By default, all websites are assigned to a customer group.
-If there are a large number of products, websites and customer groups (shared catalogs), the execution time of the `Product Price` and `Catalog Rule` indexers may be quite long.
-This is because each website, customer group (shared catalogs) and product SKU must all be indexed against each other in the product price and catalog rule indexer-related tables.
+If there are a large number of products, websites, customer groups, and B2B shared catalogs, the execution time of the `Product Price` and `Catalog Rule` indexers may be quite long.
+This is because each website, customer group, shared catalog, and product SKU must all be indexed against each other in the product price and catalog rule indexer-related tables.

 It is possible to exclude websites from a customer group (shared catalog) on [customer group create/edit page](https://docs.magento.com/user-guide/customers/customer-groups.html#create-a-customer-group).
 This can decrease `Product Price` and `Catalog Rule` indexing time because excluded websites are not indexed.